-IMPORTANT: Do not add a supplemental coolant additive when the cooling system is drained and refilled with John DeereCOOL-GARDTM.
+IMPORTANT: Only use coolant additive to replenish the coolant.
+Do not use additive when the entire system is drained and refilled with John Deere COOL GARD.

 If other coolants are used, consult the coolant supplier and follow the manufacturer's recommendation for use of supplemental coolant additives.